-Abstract: We provide evidence for a causal link between the US economy and the global financial cycle as defined in Rey (2013).
-Using intraday data, we show that US macroeconomic news releases have a strong, significant, and synchronous effect on global risky asset prices.
-Stock indexes of 27 countries, commodity prices, and the VIX all jump instantaneously upon news releases.
-These effects are large and persistent.
-US macroeconomic news explain up to 22% of quarterly variation in foreign stock markets.
-For some countries the share of explained variation is larger than that of the S&P 500.
-We also show that stock markets of more financially integrated countries respond systematically stronger to US macroeconomic releases.
-Our findings show that a byproduct of the United States' central position in the global financial system is that its business cycle has a disproportionately large effect on global financial conditions.
+Abstract: We provide evidence for a causal link between the US economy and the global financial cycle.
+Using intraday data, we show that US macroeconomic news releases have large and significant effects on global risky asset prices.
+Stock price indexes of 27 countries, the VIX, and commodity prices all jump instantaneously upon news releases.
+The responses of stock indexes co-move across countries and are large - often comparable in size to the response of the S&P 500.
+Further, US macroeconomic news explains on average 23 percent of the quarterly variation in foreign stock markets.
+The joint behavior of stock prices, bond yields, and risk premia suggests that systematic US monetary policy reactions to news do not drive the estimated effects.
+Instead, the evidence points to a direct effect on investors’ risk-taking capacity.
+Our findings show that a byproduct of the United States' central position in the global financial system is that news about its business cycle has large effects on global financial conditions.

 Other versions: SSRN